SamGanYX/GreenGrub/README.md

 ## 🆕 Novelty

 - Most apps focus on either health or climate—**GreenGrub does both**.
+- Goes beyond saying healthy or not healthy to give a more well-rounded analysis.
 - Uses **ingredient order** to estimate **relative environmental impact**.

 ## 🛠️ Tech Stack